-The results of the evaluation are only applicable to the netfence firewall Version 3.0-2 as described in chapter 2 of this report.
+The results of the evaluation are only applicable to the TOE GeNUScreen 1.0 as outlined in chapter 2 of this report.

 The validity can be extended to new versions and releases of the product, provided the sponsor applies for re-certification or assurance continuity of the modified product, in accordance with the procedural requirements, and the evaluation of the modified product does not reveal any security deficiencies.